Do You Have It?"

 - Getting Crap Past the Radar: "Hell" was used once.
 Sure, it was a reference to Meat Loaf's album, "Bat Out of Hell", but still, that's not a word usually used on a kids' show.

 - Hi, Mom!: During the ending credits of the season 1 episode "Tiff versus Christa versus Brent", the last of the three (Brent) can be heard saying "Hi everybody at home." to the camera just a few seconds before the credits finish rolling.
-This is said word for word by Jamie during the credits of the later season 1 episode "AJ versus Amanda versus Jamie".
+This is actually said word for word by Jamie during the credits of the later season 1 episode "AJ versus Amanda versus Jamie".

 - Huge Guy, Tiny Girl: Mike towers over the 5-foot Moira.